bentoml/BentoML/docs/source/tutorial.rst

 #.
 Local Development Environment

-   BentoML supports Linux, Windows and MacOS.
-Make sure you have Python 3.7 or above installed.
-We recommend using `virtual environment <https://docs.python.org/3/library/venv.html>`_ to create an isolated local environment for installing the Python dependencies required for the tutorial.
-However this is not required.

-   You may download the source code of this tutorial from `bentoml/Gallery <https://github.com/bentoml/gallery/>`_:
+   Download the source code of this tutorial from `bentoml/Gallery <https://github.com/bentoml/gallery/>`_:

    .. code:: bash

       git clone --depth=1 git@github.com:bentoml/gallery.git
       cd gallery/quickstart/

+   BentoML supports Linux, Windows and MacOS.
 You will need Python 3.7 or above to run this tutorial.
+We recommend using `virtual environment <https://docs.python.org/3/library/venv.html>`_ to create an isolated local environment.
+However this is not required.

    Install all dependencies required for this tutorial: